amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 given and execute its plan (either one created from scratch or a cached one, more on this in a bit) to produce the query's result rows.

-The point of this exercise is that it can save a lot of CPU cycles by not doing the parse/analyze/rewrite processing on every request
+The point of this exercise is that it can save a lot of CPU cycles by not redoing the parse/analyze/rewrite processing on every request, which is fine because the result of that processing is the exact same internal parse tree unless some object mentioned in the query was changed by DDL which happens much less frequently.
+Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached (that is, along with the parse tree).